 Release Date: 3rd September 2009

 If you are fan of Top Gun (and the few other movies that feature high speed fighter plane battles) but have no patience for the rigors of hardcore flightsim games, then chances are, you would love Tom Clancy's H.A.W.X series.
-The game feels a lot like the highly acclaimed Ace Combat games from Namco, more specifically, the Assault series of the franchise.
+This jet fighter game for pc with arcade controls feels a lot like the highly acclaimed Ace Combat games from Namco, more specifically, the Assault series of the franchise.
 Anyway, as expected of a Tom Clancy titled game, there's a bit of politics-themed notions in the game particularly with that bit about PMC's.
 In this case, Artemis, a fictional PMC, takes on missions that involves attacking US soil.
 The player takes on the role of a former US-military and rogue Artemis pilot (and his squad) to help defend America.

 The action is fast and frantic, but thanks to many useful combat systems (such as the insanely helpful ERS), shooting down enemy fighters is not as difficult as one would think.
 That said, those who have already played a lot of flying games may want to not enable some of the player-assistance features as they can make the game a little too easy at some points.
 Combat is fast, fun, and gives a very solid feel, though those looking to play with others via multiplayer will want to seek out H.A.W.X 2's cooperative system instead.